 Documents that contain classified information (i.e., National Security Information and Restricted Data) may not be transmitted via email.
-SGI may not be emailed over an unprotected network unless the files are encrypted on an SGI system using a Federal Information Processing (FIPS) Standard Publication 140-02, “Security Requirements for Cryptographic Modules” then transferred in encrypted form to the local area network for email transmission.
-(Refer to MD 12.2, MD 12.4, “NRC ommunications Security Program,” and MD 12.7 “NRC Safeguards Information Security Program,” for the current policy).
-SGI and Confidential may be mailed if properly packaged (mailing of classified information isn’t limited to SGI and Confidential).
+SGI may not be emailed over an unprotected network unless the files are encrypted on an SGI system using a version of Pretty Good Privacy software that is compliant with Federal Information Processing (FIPS) Standard Publication 140-02 (or later), “Security Requirements for Cryptographic Modules” (FIPS 140-2 was superseded by FIPS 140-3 effective September 22, 2019); the files would then be transferred in encrypted form to the local area network for email transmission.
+(Refer to MD 12.2, MD 12.4, “NRC Communications Security (COMSEC) Program,” and MD 12.7 “NRC Safeguards Information Security Program,” for the current policy).
+SGI and Confidential information may be mailed if properly packaged (mailing of classified information isn’t limited to SGI and Confidential).
 The approved NRC classified mailing address shall be used for classified information.
 SGI and Confidential data can also be transferred using a secure fax machine with appropriate controls established in agency guidance.
-SUNSI encompasses a wide variety of categories (e.g., personal privacy, allegations, pre-decisional, proprietary etc.) handled according to the requirements found on the SUNSI website
+SUNSI encompasses a wide variety of categories (e.g., personal privacy, allegations, pre-decisional, proprietary etc.) handled according to the requirements found on the internal SUNSI website.

 Email may be used for transactional purposes with licensees to exchange general information on administrative activities (such as schedules, meeting preparations, and travel plans), or to request additional documents for review during inspection activities.
-These emails must be sent from NRC accounts or be copied (cc’d) or forwarded to an NRC account within 20 days.
+These emails must be sent from NRC accounts or be courtesy copied (cc’d) or forwarded to an NRC account within 20 days.
 So long as these emails do not contain agency positions, draft conclusions, or otherwise provide evidence of agency decision-making, they typically do not need to be placed in ADAMS.
 See Section 04.02.c.2 in this IMC for guidance on controlling the information if technical communications and/or questions are communicated during inspection preparation.

 Letters or emails requesting inspection information at the beginning of the inspection from the licensee, vendor, or applicant should include a PRA statement which includes a valid OMB control number.
 Refer to Exhibit 2 for a sample PRA statement.
 To ensure compliance with the PRA, the author should verify the accuracy of their PRA statement by contacting the Information Collection Team in OCIO.